siara-cc/esp32_arduino_sqlite3_lib/README.md

 ![](output_web_so_loc.png?raw=true)

 ## Issues

-Please contact the author (Arundale Ramanathan) at arun@siara.cc if you find any problem (or create issue here).
+Please contact the author or create issue here if you face problems.